 Al (Alberto R.) Cardenas is nationally recognized for his leadership in the law, business and politics.
 He has served as an adviser to US Presidents, as counsel of record in a number of precedent-setting and published court decisions, and as a commentator and writer on issues of national importance.

 He is recognized in The Best Lawyers in America and has been named one of Washington DC's top lobbyists by The Hill.
 Al is rated AV by Martindale-Hubbell and was named one of “The Most Influential Leaders in the Latino Community Today” by a number of leading national publications.
-As a senior partner in the firm he chairs the Latin America and Florida Public Policy Practice Groups and is Deputy Practice Leader of the Public Policy Group.
+As a senior partner in the firm he chairs the Florida Public Policy Practice Group and is Deputy Practice Leader of the Public Policy Group.

 Al is widely known in national and state political circles, including serving as Vice-Chairman of No-Labels, as a member of the International Republican Institute (IRI) International Advisory Board and formerly as Chairman of the American Conservative Union (ACU).
 He previously served two terms as Chairman of the Republican Party of Florida and three consecutive terms as its Vice-Chairman.